 - Link(s) would promote access to additional transportation networks. - Ensures recreation and leisure programs are available to all residents.
 A Healthy Environment - Creation of trail link(s), would allow users to travel on an approved road surface.
-In turn, this will help to protect and preserve our natural - Approved route(s) could aid in the protection of our native flora and fauna, which otherwise may accidently be damaged unknowingly by the user in an attempt to find unapproved link(s).
+In turn, this will help to protect and preserve our natural areas and prime agricultural lands which are currently used now. - Approved route(s) could aid in the protection of our native flora and fauna, which otherwise may accidently be damaged unknowingly by the user in an attempt to find unapproved link(s).